joshbruce/fourth-earth-raw/public/additions/content.md

 1. There should be a point where a character cannot be resurrected.
 2. Resurrection should require an external force, not a roll by the player of a dead character: CPR, a defibrillator, a spell, an herb, whatever.
-3. The character should experience a loss (simulating recovery time and need).
+3. The character should experience a loss (simulating recovery).
 4. The character can awaken in the same place they died.

 Consider: